8 July 2016

 © Martin Harvey / WWF

-He travelled right through the desert, Walmajarri, Ngurrara, Mangala and Karajarri country until at last he reached all the way to the saltwater country at Broome.
+He travelled right through the desert, Walmajarri, Ngurrara, Mangala and Karajarri country until at last he reached all the way to the Saltwater country at Broome.
 He left all the pearlshell there, at Broome.
 Nyarlku only had little arms, and he could not pick up all the lingkarr, the small shells, so he left them behind at Paruku.

 Now you can still see the beautiful jakurli sparkling in the afternoon sun on the beach at Broome.